Relaxation…thank you, i’ll take some!

 Funny isn’t it.
 For thousands of years humans worked very hard, fighting off beasts, catching dinner, and gathering wild food.
 We evolved so many extraordinary ways of survival, and in between these extreme activities, we sat around and did…nothing.
 Maybe we chatted amongst each other, maybe we just gazed out in the distance.
 We know we did this because many cultures outside of the west still do.
 This was our down-time.
 Zoning out, plebbing out, chillin’ out…time out.
 We evolved to a state of NEEDING this time to balance the other extremes of life.
 We couldn’t go around fighting beasts EVERY minute.

 We come home from a hard slog at work, and then we try to have our own “down time”…television, internet…but what are we really doing?
-Tapping into tension-filled programs, zipping around websites…we have to be kidding ourselves.
+Tapping into tension-filled programs, zipping around websites…I feel worn out just thinking about it.

 Recording relaxation CDs, i often get asked “how can i relax?”.
 The most common question within this subject is “what can i do to relax?”…and therein lies the answer, within the question itself.
 What can i DO to relax…simple… DO nothing.